sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

     You can grab text to the right, left, above, or below a label.
 For example, how would you use a label to grab the driver's name?
 Try it out.

   - To grab the comprehensive coverage premium, the config uses the "row" method.
-This tells SenseML that the anchor (`"comprehensive"`) is part of a row in a table, and to grab some text in that row.
+This tells SenseML that:

+    - the anchor (`"comprehensive"`) is part of a row in a table (`"id": "row"`).
+    -  SenseML should grab the second element (`"tiebreaker": "second"`) to the right of the label in the row. (the default position is to the right; not shown in this config).
+    - The returned value is a currency (`"type": "currency"`).

     To grab this premium of $150:

     ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/images/v0/quickstart_row.png)
     The config uses this Field query: